 - Piano lessons help develop speech, cognitive skills, and social abilities.
 “Music study requires a high degree of precision in auditory processing: being almost in tune is not good enough.
 This means that musically trained children are better able to distinguish subtle details of speech, leading to improved reading, better comprehension, and also a greater ability to interpret what other people– children and adults – are really saying.”
 (The Royal Conservatory)

 3) Piano lessons boost self-esteem.

 Piano lessons offer an activity where children can learn to accept and utilize constructive criticism.
 Overcoming negative feedback with practice and accomplishing goals will help build confidence and self-esteem in students.
-Recitals and other other performances will help build confidence in other non musical areas such as public speaking.
-Also, having a musical skill can help a child stand out from everyone else, further adding to their self confidence.
+Recitals and other performances will help build confidence in other non-musical areas such as public speaking.
+Also, having a musical skill can help a child stand out from everyone else, further adding to their self-confidence.

 Are you ready to take your skills to the next level?
 Sign Up For Piano Lessons Today!